meetalva/alva-design/docs/guides/create-properties.md

 }
 ```

-What if we spiced things up a bit: We'll let users
+Let's take our componen a bit further.
+We'll let users
 decide on the greeting they want to use.

-Let's begin by adding a `HelloWorldProps` TypeScript interface.
+Let's set a foundation annd add a `HelloWorldProps` TypeScript interface.
-We'll leave it empty for now.
+We'll leave it empty for now and fill in our props in the next step.

 ```ts{3-5,7}
 import * as React from 'react';